AdobeDocs/media-analytics.en/help/use-cases/track-av-playback/track-core/track-core-javascript/track-core-js.md

        * Media metadata keys API Reference - [Standard metadata keys - JavaScript](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript)

-          See the comprehensive set of available metadata here: [Audio and video parameters](/help/implementation/variables/audio-video-parameters.md)

     * **Custom metadata**

        Create a variable object for the custom variables and populate with the data for this media.
 For example: